Skip to content

 Requirements: General

-• Your experiment does not rely on interaction with an astronaut.
+• Your program does not rely on interaction with an astronaut.

-• Your program is written in Python 3 and is named main.py.
-It must run without errors when executed on the command line of the Flight OS using python3 main.py.
+• Your program is written in Python 3.11 and is named main.py, and it runs without errors when tested with the Astro Pi Replay Tool using python3 main.py.

 • Your program does not rely on any additional libraries other than those listed in the Mission Space Lab creator guide (rpf.io/msl-creators).